santiagom91/ControlVision/README.md

 # Control Vision Examples
 This repository contains principals methods of Control Vision in python.

-Some examples of pose estimation an hand tracking using in real time the webcam.
+There are some examples of pose estimation an hand tracking using in real time the webcam.

 Install mediapipe and run the code.